 Traditional open-neck or open-back disc surgery is often recommended for patients who have not achieved successful back or neck pain relief through conservative treatments for a herniated or bulging disc.

 Open-Back Herniated Disc Surgery

-There are several open-back disc surgery options available, and virtually all of them last several hours, so hospital admission and the use of general anesthesia are typically required.
+There are several open-back disc surgery options available, and virtually all of them last several hours, so hospital admission is typically required.
 During disc surgery, a physician makes an incision in the neck, back, or abdomen so that he or she can see and remove the herniated disc material that is pressing on nerve tissue in your spinal column.

 When making the large incision often required for traditional disc surgery, a surgeon often has to cut through muscle, bone, and other tissue to reach the affected disc.
 If the surgeon is accessing the disc from the front of the body, the surgeon will have to push aside major organs to reach the spine.

 While traditional disc surgery is successful in some cases, there are risks and potential complications associated with these major operations, such as:

 - The need for hardware and spinal fusion to stabilize the spine after diseased spinal components are removed

 - Excessive scar tissue formation as the result of a large incision, which can be unsightly and also may lead to new back or neck pain